JeffersonLab/clas12alignment/fmt/README.md

     * Crosses are constructed by grouping clusters from the six different FMT layers.
     * The DC track is updated with these crosses via a Kalman Filter algorithm.

 **NOTE**.
-Crosses are not implemented for the RG-F run, where only three FMT layers were installed.
+Crosses are not implemented for runs with only three FMT layers.

 ### Plotting Residuals:
 * Residuals are the difference between the DC track and the FMT clusters in y in the FMT layer's local coordinate system.